twmeehan/matter-tests/README.md

 ## Get started

-#### Installing dependencies
+### Installing dependencies

 The required non-header-only dependencies are **[CMake](https://cmake.org/)**, **[OpenMP](https://www.openmp.org/)**.
 The standard C++ linear algebra template library **[Eigen](https://eigen.tuxfamily.org/)** is required.
 The option `-DUSE_VDB=ON` also requires **[OpenVDB](https://www.openvdb.org/)**, however, this can be turned off if only analytic objects are used.

+##### Linux
+Install all dependencies with this simple command:
+`sudo apt-get install -y cmake libeigen3-dev libopenvdb-dev libtbb-dev libboost-all-dev libilmbase-dev libopenexr-dev`
+where only `cmake` and `libeigen3-dev` are required.

+##### MacOS
-On Mac, you can download/install the depencies with Homebrew through
+You can download/install the required dependencies with [Homebrew](https://brew.sh/) through
-`brew install cmake libomp eigen`
+`brew install cmake eigen libomp`
 and OpenVDB with (although this may require other dependecies, see https://formulae.brew.sh/formula/openvdb)
 `brew install openvdb`

-Linux lazy-command:
-`sudo apt-get install cmake libeigen3-dev libopenvdb-dev libtbb-dev libboost-all-dev libilmbase-dev libopenexr-dev`
-where only the two first are needed if only using analytic objects.
+However, we recommend instead using [VSCode Dev Containers](https://code.visualstudio.com/docs/devcontainers/tutorial).
+Download [VSCode](https://code.visualstudio.com/) and [Docker](https://www.docker.com/products/docker-desktop/).
+In VSCode, install the "Dev Containers" extension.
+When you open the Matter repository in VSCode, you will be asked if you want to run it in a container.
+When you accept, a container will be set up and you are ready to simulate!

-#### Build and run the code
+### Build and run the code

 1. Set up your simulation parameters and initial state in `mpm.cpp`.
 In `tools.hpp`, the user can specify the dimension of the simulation (default: 2D) and order of interpolation (default: quadratic).